ANNarchy/ANNarchy/docs/manual/Simulation.rst

     load('data.txt')

-The structure of the network must of course be exactly the same as when the file was saved (number of populations, neurons, synapses...).
-If not, an error will occur. ``load()`` also accepts ``populations`` and ``projections`` boolean flags (for example if you want to load only the synaptic weights but not restore the neural variables).
+The structure of the network must of course be exactly the same as when the file was saved (number of populations, neurons, synapses...), otherwise an error will be thrown. ``load()`` also accepts the ``populations`` and ``projections`` boolean flags (for example if you want to load only the synaptic weights but not restore the neural variables).

 Running the simulation